 Applicable Grant Type(s): Housing Assistance, Home Repair, Emergency Assistance by household size, allowable by MHTF for the grant funding period.
 This break out of AMI by household is calculated by MHTF statute.
 These income calculations should be referred to when determining household's income eligibility.
-If specific county is not listed, grantee should refer to the "Missouri - State" section at the top of the nould refer to the Wissouri - State Section at the document.
+If specific county is not listed, grantee should refer to the "Missouri - State" section at the top of the document.